 So for some reason, this question is something I see asked very often.
 And I suppose it makes sense.
 Deaths are not uncommon in boxing, and since MMA is often perceived as more dangerous than boxing, it may lead people to wonder how often death occurs in MMA.

 Since the UFC is the biggest MMA organization, people want to know if a fight in the UFC has resulted in the death of a fighter.
-So has anyone been killed in the UFC?
+So how many people have died in the UFC?

 Nobody has ever died in the UFC since its inception in 1993.
 However, outside the UFC, there have been seven deaths in sanctioned bouts and nine deaths in unregulated bouts, as of April 2019.